Ancient Vessels

 Dixie II

 The legendary Dixie II is the winner of more than 100 consecutive races, including two Gold Cups and two Harmsworth Trophies.
-The fastest motorboat in the world, Dixie's average speed was 28 nautical miles per hour, equivalent to 32.15 statute miles.
-This is the fastest time ever made in a motorboat race in this country.
+The fastest motorboat in the world, Dixie's average speed was 28 nautical miles per hour.

 Click for more info